DioxusLabs/dioxus/packages/desktop/src/readme.md

         div {
             "hello world!"
         }
-    })
+    }
 }
 ```

-To configure the webview, menubar, and other important desktop-specific features, checkout out some of thedioxus::launch configuration in the [API reference](https://docs.rs/dioxus-desktop/).
+To configure the webview, menubar, and other important desktop-specific features, checkout out some of the launch configuration in the [API reference](https://docs.rs/dioxus-desktop/).

 ## Future Steps